esteban-url/trailhead/README.md

 npm install -g supabase
 ```

-2- initiallice it in your project
+2- initialize it in your project
 ```sh
 supabase init
 ```